The Silmarillion — Collector's Edition (1982)

 Secondly, number of copies.

-In Descriptive Bibliography it's stated:
+In Descriptive Bibliography it is stated:

 ‘Allen & Unwin do not seem to have bound all 1,000 sets of sheets, and some originally unsigned copies were later converted to signed copies.
 All 100 signed copies appear to have been sold.’